Why You Need to Smile More to Get Better [VIDEO]

 Lighten up, just enjoy life, smile more, laugh more, and don’t get so worked up about things. – Kenneth Branagh

-Here are some of the benefits of smiling
+Here are some of the benefits of smiling and laughing

 This seems like a no-brainer but people with positive emotions are more likable.
 This means you have better relationships and stronger support network that will make you more positive.
 Then the positive feedback loop kicks in and your life will improve significantly.